Build Your Library – Level 0 ( Kindergarten – Age 4-6 )

 Exploring Your World – Get ready for an exciting voyage around the world!
 This year your child will travel to all seven continents and learn about the land and cultures of the world.
 Your child will meet families from around the globe and get a fascinating look at how they live and what they eat; you’ll explore various landscapes, from the tropical rainforests of Brazil and Papua New Guinea to the Sahara Desert and the frozen wasteland of Antarctica and you’ll complete a variety of projects, from creating different types of maps to creating international works of art.
 This year is packed full of great books and open-ended projects!
-Your science focus in Level 7 is chemistry.
+Your science focus in Level 7 is zoology and physical geography.

 Build Your Library – Level 8 ( Grade 8 – Age 12-15 )

 History of Science – It’s time for a whirlwind tour through world history, with a twist.
 This year, your child will be studying World History through the lens of science.
-You will follow the trail of scientific thought and discovery from the ancient Sumerians through Modern day.
+You will follow the trail of scientific thought and discovery from the ancient Sumerians through the Modern day.
 You’ll conduct experiments from the minds of some of the greatest scientists in history and learn how those scientists changed the world with their ideas.
-The science covered this year is Astronomy, Chemistry and Physics.
+The science covered this year is Astronomy, Chemistry, and Physics.